Five Famous Singers with Vocal Problems

 What has this got to do with singing?

 We’ve talked a lot about chest voice in previous articles (because a solid established TRUE chest voice is of critical importance in building a voice).
+Now let’s consider this tone-matching analogy in guitar amps, but apply it to voice.

-In the same way, once the true chest voice of a given singer is established in that singer, we have the “original” sound that we are looking to recreate everywhere in the voice.
-Our goal is therefore to tone-match that sound as we develop the functional ability to move through the rest of our voice and our bridges.
 We develop functional ability to move through the voice first, but increasingly tone-match note by note from chest through the start of the bridge and upwards, making sure that each ascending note matches the one before it, both in terms of tone and feel (and certainly control of volume, though that takes time).
 If even one note is not matched to the extent given above, the consistency of the mix is lost.

-The better the tone-match as we progress through the voice, the better the sound… AND the feel.
-For everyone involved as well!
+The better the tone-match as we progress through the voice, the better the sound… AND the feel for everyone involved.
 For the singer, for the audience, for everyone.
 Once you can start to tone-match your upper register to your true chest voice, high notes stop SOUNDING or even feeling that high.
-Of course their pitches are still high in an absolute sense, but the lack of reach, the evenness of timbre, the fact that the notes still sound like chest means we are psychologically trained to recognise the sound as chest and therefore we “feel” like those notes are in a comfortable range (as both singers and listeners).

 This is huge